|

 Generate instant fleet report

-to the steps in the video below.
+You can generate an overview fleet report for motors or a fleet detailed instant report for rotating equipment or drives, if sufficient measurement data (for the past 30days) is available.
+Refer to the steps in the video below.
 You can trigger raw data collection and try to generate the report when the data is available.
+Refer to section Load measurement and collection of raw data.

 Note: Report generation applies to all assets for which you have access rights.
-The assets should be from the organization, filtered
+The assets should be from the organization, filtered by general filters.

 In the report list, click New report.

-In the New report window, select the report type as Instant fleet report for motors, organization name, reporting period,
+In the New report window, select the report type as Overview fleet report for Motors, reporting period, and measurement unit (default unit is Metric).
+Click Generate to generate the report; otherwise, click Cancel.

-and appropriate measurement unit (default unit is Metric).
+In the New report window, select the report type as Fleet detailed instant report for Rotating Equipment or Fleet detailed instant report for Drives, assets, reporting period, and measurement unit (default unit is Metric).
 Click Generate to generate the report; otherwise, click Cancel.

-The new report information appears in the report list with status marked as Pending, meaning the report generation is in progress.
+The new report information appears in the report list with status marked as Pending, indicating that report generation is in progress.
 You may have to wait for some time for the final report to be available.
-After
+After the report is generated, the status changes to Completed.
+You can then download and view the report.
+Refer to section View reports.

 The report generation can fail if sufficient measurement data is not available.
 The status is marked as Error.
 You can trigger raw data collection and retry generating the report after the data is available.
 Refer to section Load measurement and collection of raw data.